bengtmartensson/Girr/README.md

 ## Program support
 [IrScrutinizer](http://harctoolbox.org/IrScrutinizer.html) uses Girr as its preferred format for import and export of IR signals.
 It can interactively import and export from many different file formats and data bases.
-However, it presently supports only files with `remotes` as the root element.
-(It is planned to eliminate this restriction in the near future.)

 [RMIR](https://sourceforge.net/projects/controlremote/)
 (sometimes called RemoteMaster) is a powerful program for programming so-called